1Unbox Walabot DIY

 Please note: The first time you use Walabot DIY, you will be required to watch a tutorial video.
 Once you have completed the video, you will not be asked to watch it again.

-Use multiple viewing modes
+Use the viewing modes

 Images Mode - Classification of an object